se-edu/se-book/testing/testingTypes/unitTesting/stubs/text.md

     }
 }
 ```
-Note how the `StorageStub` has the same interface as `DatabaseStorage`, is so simple that it is unlikely to contain bugs, and is pre-configured to respond with a hard-coded response, presumably, the correct response `DatabaseStorage` is expected to return for the given test input.
+Note how the `StorageStub` has the same interface as `DatabaseStorage`, but is so simple that it is unlikely to contain bugs, and is pre-configured to respond with a hard-coded response, presumably, the correct response `DatabaseStorage` is expected to return for the given test input.

 Here is how you can use the stub to write a unit test.
 This test is not affected by any bugs in the `DatabaseStorage` class and hence is a pure unit test.
 ```java